 Change ten minutes of your next lecture day

 One action: after your next lecture, capture that day's notes or slides and turn them into cards.
 Ten minutes.
-Those ten minutes are what delete the 22-hour all-nighter later.
-Memly is free to try with 120 credits, no credit card required.
+Those ten minutes are what delete the pre-exam all-nighter later.
+Memly is free to try, no credit card required.